animatedlew/lisp/readme.md

 ###What does it do?

-~~At the moment, it simply tokenizes your input and generates an AST.
-In a future version, I will be adding basic functions such as: +, -, /, *, %, min, max, head, and tail.~~

-The REPL can detect several atom types and even evaluate `if-exprs`.
-In addition to `add`, `mult`, `and`, `or`, and others, I added a `print` function that takes either a string or list of strings, or objects with a `toString()`, to be printed.
+The REPL can detect several atom types and even evaluate `if`, `def`, and `fn` forms.
+In addition to `add`, `mult`, `and`, `or`, and others, I added a `print` function that will pretty print based on type.

-To use an `if-expr`, use the following syntax rules:
+To use an `if` form, use the following syntax rules:

 ```lisp
 (if cond ifTrue ifFalse)
 ```
 The interpreter will complain if you do not provide enough, or too many, branches.
 The `cond` term can be any nested `s-expression` that evaluates to a `bool`.

-To use `print-expr`, use the following rules:
+To use `print` function, use the following rules:

 ```lisp
 (print 1)
 ```

 The `print` function can also handle multiple arguments and the empty list.

 ###Examples
+Here are some examples but see `test/evalSpec.js` for more examples.

 ```lisp
 (def sum (fn (a b)
          (add a b)))